Opportunity Evaluation (2 Critical Dimensions)

 We have the opportunity to see contractors of all types and stages of growth from across the country over a long period of time.
 Below are a few observations related to opportunity evaluation.

-The best path is in the middle of these two, but that balance is incredibly difficult.
+The best path is in balancing these three, but that balance is incredibly difficult.

 • Start to build a structured process as early as possible even if you are the only one using it.